epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 - Rotate the plot by ~ 90° — the subset will appear as disconnected regions.
 In the Subset tab, uncheck All to plot only the current subset, then select the part of interest and define a new subset with the region of interest.

-- You can check All in the subset tab to display both the selected RoI and the global shape.
+- You can check All in the subset tab again to display both the selected RoI and the global shape.

 This procedure works to select either vertices or plates.